Vickystar550/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line duplicate the last line in iacta

+10-no_more_js removes all js extentions ans files from current and subfolder

 12-newest_files displays 10 newest files in current dierectory

 13-unique print out unique sorted list